WHO insists it hid nothing, sounded COVID-19 alarm from start

 Debate has raged over the significance of Taiwan's email, which informed the WHO of the reports from Wuhan, and of at least seven patients being isolated - something that would not be necessary for a non-infectious disease.

-The United States said on Thursday it was "deeply disturbed that Taiwan's information was withheld from the global health community, as reflected in the WHO's Jan 14, 2020 statement that there was no indication of human-to-human transmission".
+The US said on Thursday it was "deeply disturbed that Taiwan's information was withheld from the global health community, as reflected in the WHO's Jan 14, 2020 statement that there was no indication of human-to-human transmission".

 But Tedros insisted that the WHO was already aware of reports emanating from Wuhan - and said Taiwan's email was only seeking further information.